-When an employee steps away from work on a leave of absence or sabbatical, the fate of their healthcare benefits depends on several critical factors: the type of leave, the employer’s plan design, and federal compliance laws.
-At WellthCare, we believe that health and wealth should never pause-which is why we design systems that keep benefits continuous, transparent, and aligned with long-term wellbeing.
-Here’s what actually happens, broken down by leave type and what you as an employer can do to protect both your people and your bottom line.
+When an employee steps away on leave or sabbatical, what happens to their healthcare benefits?
+It depends on the type of leave, the employer's plan, and federal compliance laws.
+At WellthCare, we believe health and wealth shouldn't have to pause.
+So we design systems that keep benefits continuous, transparent, and aligned with long-term wellbeing.
+Here's the breakdown by leave type—and what you as an employer can do to protect both your people and your bottom line.
+WellthCare is the first Health-to-Wealth Benefit System.
+It works alongside your existing plan, rewarding employees with $0-co-pay care, spendable store dollars, and automatic retirement contributions even during leaves.

 1. FMLA (Family and Medical Leave Act) – Job-Protected Leave

-Under the Family and Medical Leave Act (FMLA), eligible employees are entitled to up to 12 weeks of unpaid, job-protected leave per year.
-During this time, the employer must maintain group health coverage as if the employee were actively working.
-That means the employee continues to be covered under the same plan, with the same terms, even if they are not receiving a paycheck.
+Under FMLA, eligible employees get up to 12 weeks of unpaid, job-protected leave per year.
+During that time, the employer must maintain group health coverage as if the employee were working.
+That means the employee stays covered under the same plan, with the same terms, even without a paycheck.

-- Premium payments: Employees must continue paying their share of premiums.
-If they are not receiving pay, the employer can bill them directly or arrange for payment.
+- Premium payments: Employees keep paying their share.
+If no paycheck, the employer can bill them directly.

-- Employer contributions: The employer must continue contributing their share, just as they would for an active employee.
+- Employer contributions: The employer keeps contributing their share.

-- No lapse in coverage: The plan cannot be canceled or changed during FMLA leave as long as premiums are paid.
+- No lapse: The plan can't be canceled or changed during FMLA leave as long as premiums are paid.

 2. Sabbatical or Employer-Approved Leave (Non-FMLA)

-If the leave is not protected by FMLA (e.g., a paid sabbatical, personal leave, or extended time off), the employer has more flexibility-but most responsible benefits plans design for continuity.
+If the leave isn't FMLA-protected (e.g., a paid sabbatical, personal leave, or extended time off), employers have more flexibility.
+But most responsible benefits plans aim for continuity.
 Key points:

-- Employer policy governs: If the sabbatical is paid, benefits typically continue as usual.
-If unpaid, the employer may require the employee to pay the full premium (both employee and employer portions) to maintain coverage.
+- Employer policy rules: If the sabbatical is paid, benefits usually continue.
+If unpaid, the employer may require the employee to pay the full premium (both shares) to keep coverage.

-- COBRA considerations: If coverage ends, COBRA may be offered for 18 months (or more), but the employee pays up to 102% of the total premium-often a significant increase.
+- COBRA: If coverage ends, COBRA may kick in for 18 months or more, but the employee pays up to 102% of the premium—often a big jump.

-- WellthCare approach: Our Health-to-Wealth Operating System automatically tracks enrollment status and preserves continuity of care.
-Even during a sabbatical, employees can continue earning WellthCare Store™ credits and pension deposits by completing preventive health actions via the app-no matter where they are.
+- WellthCare's approach: Our Health-to-Wealth Operating System automatically tracks enrollment and preserves care continuity.
+Even on sabbatical, employees can keep earning WellthCare Store™ credits and pension deposits by completing preventive health actions via the app—no matter where they are.

 3. Short-Term Disability (STD) or Long-Term Disability (LTD)

-When an employee is on disability leave, healthcare benefits usually continue as long as the employee is still considered an active employee in the payroll system.
-Once LTD benefits take over and employment ends, coverage may shift to COBRA.
-Pro tip: Many employers continue coverage for a set period (e.g., 90 days) to ease transitions.
+During disability leave, healthcare benefits usually continue as long as the employee is still active in the payroll system.
+Once LTD kicks in and employment ends, coverage may shift to COBRA.
+Pro tip: Many employers keep coverage for a set period (e.g., 90 days) to ease transitions.

 4. Personal Leave for Wellness, Travel, or Caregiving

-More employers are offering sabbaticals for personal growth, and here the rules are less standardized.
-The best practice is to align with the same FMLA-like protections voluntarily:
+More employers now offer sabbaticals for personal growth, and rules here are less standardized.
+Best practice: match FMLA-like protections voluntarily:

 - Maintain coverage for up to 12 weeks.

-- Use a system like WellthCare’s Readiness Index™ to forecast the cost impact of leaves and plan accordingly.
+- Use a tool like WellthCare's Readiness Index™ to forecast the cost impact of leaves and plan accordingly.

 What About HSA, FSA, and Retirement Contributions?

-During a leave, contributions to Health Savings Accounts (HSAs), Flexible Spending Accounts (FSAs), and retirement plans often pause.
-But with WellthCare’s integrated ecosystem, there’s a smarter path:
+During leave, contributions to HSAs, FSAs, and retirement plans often pause.
+But with WellthCare's integrated ecosystem, there's a smarter path:

-- WellthCare Store™ credits continue to accrue for any completed preventive actions during leave-employees can scan, earn, and reward themselves even from home.
+- WellthCare Store™ credits keep accruing for any completed preventive actions during leave—employees can scan, earn, and reward themselves from home.

-- Automatic pension deposits resume when the employee returns to work, creating a seamless health-to-wealth cycle.
+- Automatic pension deposits resume when they return, creating a seamless health-to-wealth cycle.

-- No out-of-pocket drain: Our system ensures that $0-co-pay care used first reduces the need to dip into HSA funds during leave.
+- No out-of-pocket drain: Our system ensures $0-co-pay care is used first, reducing the need to dip into HSA funds during leave.

-Mismanaging benefits during leave can lead to serious consequences under ERISA, HIPAA, and the ACA.
-Here are the three biggest pitfalls:
+Mismanaging benefits during leave can lead to serious problems under ERISA, HIPAA, and the ACA.
+Watch out for these pitfalls:

-- Plan document errors: If your plan document doesn’t specify what happens during sabbaticals or non-FMLA leaves, you could be violating ERISA’s disclosure requirements.
+- Plan document errors: If your plan document doesn't specify what happens during sabbaticals or non-FMLA leaves, you could violate ERISA's disclosure rules.

-- COBRA failure: Not offering COBRA when coverage ends (or offering it too late) can trigger penalties of up to $100 per day per affected individual.
+- COBRA failure: Not offering COBRA when coverage ends (or offering it too late) can trigger penalties of up to $100 per day per affected person.

 - HIPAA privacy breaches: Sharing health-related leave data without proper authorization can expose the plan to liability.

-WellthCare’s built-in compliance-grade recordkeeping automatically tracks leave status, sends COBRA notices when required, and maintains audit-ready documentation-no manual tracking needed.
+WellthCare's built-in compliance-grade recordkeeping automatically tracks leave status, sends COBRA notices when required, and keeps audit-ready docs—no manual tracking needed.

 Best Practices for Employers: The Leave Continuity Checklist

-To keep your workforce healthy, engaged, and financially secure during any type of leave, implement these steps:
+To keep your workforce healthy, engaged, and financially secure during any leave, do this:

-- Publish a clear leave benefits policy in your employee handbook-specify coverage duration, premium payment options, and contact info for benefits questions.
+- Publish a clear leave benefits policy in your employee handbook—specify coverage duration, premium payment options, and contact info.

-- Use a benefits platform like WellthCare that allows employees to continue earning rewards and building retirement wealth even from afar.
+- Use a benefits platform like WellthCare that lets employees keep earning rewards and building retirement wealth even from afar.

-- Set up direct billing for employee premium shares during unpaid leave-avoid any coverage gaps.
+- Set up direct billing for employee premium shares during unpaid leave to avoid coverage gaps.

-- Train your HR team on FMLA, COBRA, and state-specific leave laws (some states have more generous protections).
+- Train HR on FMLA, COBRA, and state-specific leave laws (some states have more generous protections).

-- Monitor the Readiness Index™ after return-leaves can shift health utilization patterns, and our system helps you adjust plan design accordingly.
+- Monitor the Readiness Index™ after return—leaves can shift health utilization patterns, and our system helps adjust plan design.

 The WellthCare Advantage: Benefits That Never Stop Working

-We believe that healthcare benefits should not be a source of stress during life’s transitions.
-That’s why our platform is designed as a zero-risk, always-on system.
-Whether an employee is on a sabbatical to care for an aging parent or on FMLA for a new child, they can:
+We believe healthcare benefits shouldn't be a source of stress during life's transitions.
+That's why our platform is a zero-risk, always-on system.
+Whether an employee takes a sabbatical to care for an aging parent or goes on FMLA for a new child, they can:

 - Use $0-co-pay preventive care before filing any claims.